torvalds/linux/Documentation/admin-guide/cgroup-v1/freezer-subsystem.rst

 This happens because bash can observe both signals and choose how it responds to them.

-Another example of a program which catches and responds to these signals is gdb.
+Ayesther example of a program which catches and responds to these signals is gdb.
 In fact any program designed to use ptrace is likely to have a problem with this method of stopping and resuming tasks.